Kenji404/solidity-implementations/favorite-number/README.md

-This smart contract allows you to save any number using the functions below:
+This smart contract allows you to store any number you'd like using the functions below: